THE GUEST GALLERY

 Magdalena Pedro Martinez

-Magdalena Pedro Martinez is not only one of the greatest talents amongst the artists who work in the traditional Black Poetry of Oaxaca, but also the most beautiful of spirits.
+Magdalena Pedro Martinez is not only one of the greatest talents amongst the artists who work in the traditional Black Pottery of Oaxaca, but also the most beautiful of spirits.
 Her mission is to preserve the ancient traditions of her native Oaxaca by concentrating her artwork primarily on beautiful sculptural images of traditional dress styles (or trajes) from the eight magical regions of Oaxaca.

 Both Magdalena and her husband, Raul, are medical doctors, but Magdalena remains firmly committed to her art form.
 As a Master Artist, she has traveled extensively to demonstrate her art at the most prestigious locations, both at home in Mexico and here in the United States.
 Her work is highly sought after by collectors around the world and it is our great honor to be able to share her artwork with you.